Tips for Drawing Hands

 Drawing is fundamental to the seeing process.
 It is an “active way of engaging reality, to observe, analyze, and record it with the possibility of reimagining it.”
-(Eviston, web) What we artists are doing is learning to see and then translating that into lines that allow the viewer to see like we do.
+(Eviston) What we artists are doing is learning to see and then translating that into lines that allow the viewer to see as we do.
 We do more than cameras can do (merely capture the image).
 If done well, we artists capture the feeling, the soul of the person.

-Eviston, Brent.
-How Learning to Draw Had Taught Me to Live, Artists Network, web, 13 May 2016.
+Source: Eviston, Brent.
+How Learning to Draw Had Taught Me to Live, Artists Network, 13 May 2016.

 When doing portraits, the underlying drawing is crucial.
 To accomplish good paintings, you must be able to draw well.
 And the key is practice.

-Identify the area you feel you need most help with and force yourself to practice that part.
-For me it was the hands.
-My drawings of hands always look like blocks of wood; stiff, forced and unnatural.
-So I challenged myself to draw 100 hands; one per day for 100 days.
+Identify the area you feel you need the most help with and force yourself to practice that part.
+For me, it was the hands.
+My drawings of hands always look like blocks of wood; stiff, forced, and unnatural.
+That's why I challenged myself to draw 100 hands; one per day for 100 days.
 I used charcoal pencils so that they would be easy to photograph later and share on social media and other web pages.
 Regular pencil lead does not photograph well because of the shiny nature of the lead.
 Charcoal stays smooth and black and doesn’t have brilliance issues.

 I did all these hands on toned paper using black charcoal and white charcoal pencils.
-After the first 50 hands I started to see that they were easier, took less time to draw and I could see the details easier without straining and I didn’t have to keep measuring the proportions each time.
-After the 75 mark I started to get tired of the whole exercised and wanted it to end but I was so determined to make it to 100, that I refused to quit.
-Some were sloppy, some were less than perfect, some were terrible and some were terrific.
-In the end I was so proud of my accomplishment that it felt good.
+After the first 50 hands, I started to see that they were easier, took less time to draw, and I could see the details easier without straining, and I didn’t have to keep measuring the proportions each time.
+After the 75 mark, I started to get tired of the whole exercise and wanted it to end—but I was so determined to make it to 100 that I refused to quit.
+Some were sloppy, some were less than perfect, some were terrible, and some were terrific.
+In the end, I was so proud of my accomplishment that it felt good.

 After posting my drawings on social media, some of my friends and family were impressed as well.
-One friend was inspired by my 100 hands and asked if we could draw 100 feet next (also a difficult body part to get accurately) during the following 3 months.
-So I was very happy to take her up on her offer and we will be drawing 100 feet together for the next 3 months and posting them to compare.
+One friend was inspired by my 100 hands and asked if we could draw 100 feet next (also a difficult body part to get accurately) during the following three months.
+So I was very happy to take her up on her offer, and we will be drawing 100 feet together for the next three months and posting them to compare.

 Construction of Hands